tomsaleeba/nga10781-truth-table/README.md

   assumption is that a timer *cannot* run past the due date.
 - Does this correctly capture the states that NGA-10781 is addressing?
 - Is NGA-10781 only about "after due date" as the ticket mentions?
-- Is it correct that every assignment *must* have a due date?
+- Should "missed" (unattempted) questions show the answer when "complete"?
+- For "due date", is it safe to assume that "none" === "in future"?
+At a code level, it might matter as we have `{"dueDate":"0"...`